safoorsafdar/safoorsafdarcom/content/posts/source-code-continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

   - clean
 ```

-:point_up_2: `image` is to define docker-in-docker based image to execute Gitlab pipeline stages in. and `stages` is to divide the complete process into multiple steps.
+👆`image` is to define docker-in-docker based image to execute Gitlab pipeline stages in. and `stages` is to divide the complete process into multiple steps.

 ## Fetch the changes from Mendix Team Server